 - All coaches must complete the NFHS online course "COVID-19 for Coaches and Administrators" before the first practice.
-Certification that the course was completed must be submitted https://nfhslearn.com/courses/covid-19-for-coaches-and-administrators. - All coaches and student-athletes will complete the daily symptom checker before a workout, practice or competition. - Players must wear a mask at all times indoors when not actively playing (unless a parent opt out is on file). - All coaches and other adults must wear a mask at all times when inside; masks are not required outside. - Attendees at indoor games/practices must follow mask requirements; masks are not required outdoors. - Materials/equipment will not be shared (shoes, socks, shin guards, helmets, catching equipment, pads, jerseys/uniforms, etc.). - Players will use individual water bottles. - Equipment will be disinfected after use. - By order of the Virginia High School League (VHSL), visiting teams will comply at a minimum, with the COVID-19 protocols of the hosting team; if the visiting team refuses to comply, the game will be considered a forfeit. - To ensure that our community has access to events, schools will live stream games via the NFHS network or other official school social media outlets when possible.
+Certification that the course was completed must be submitted https://nfhslearn.com/courses/covid-19-for-coaches-and-administrators. - All coaches and student-athletes will complete the daily symptom checker before a workout, practice or competition. - Materials/equipment will not be shared (shoes, socks, shin guards, helmets, catching equipment, pads, jerseys/uniforms, etc.). - Players will use individual water bottles. - Equipment will be disinfected after use. - By order of the Virginia High School League (VHSL), visiting teams will comply at a minimum, with the COVID-19 protocols of the hosting team; if the visiting team refuses to comply, the game will be considered a forfeit. - To ensure that our community has access to events, schools will live stream games via the NFHS network or other official school social media outlets when possible.